Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 <p class="caption">(\#fig:soi-var-depth)Soil observations can refer to genetic horizons (left), fixed depths i.e. point support (center) and/or can be aggregate values for the complete profile (right).</p>
 </div>

-An emerging approach to soil sampling is to scan the complete soil profile in different parts of the spectra, and then decide on vertical stratification *a posteriori* [@ViscarraRossel2010DSS].
+An emerging approach to soil characterization is to scan the complete soil profile in different parts of the spectra, and then decide on vertical stratification *a posteriori* [@ViscarraRossel2010DSS].
 Nevertheless, much of the analytical data available in existing legacy soil profile databases is sampled per soil layer and described by soil horizon.

-Soil observations are taken at a geographic position and a certain depth, which is either 3D or refers to the whole solum.
+Soil observations are taken at a geographic position and at a specific depth (or depth interval), which is either 3D or refers to the whole solum.
 The 3D (longitude, latitude, depth) position implies that the property varies not only in geographic space, but also with depth.
-Soil properties that describe an entire site are by implication 2D as are soil properties that summarise or refer to the soil profile as a whole (2D).
-For example, soil type does not change with depth; also rock outcrops, depth to bedrock, depth to ground water table.
+Soil properties that describe an entire site are by implication 2D, as are soil properties that summarise or refer to the soil profile as a whole (2D).
+For example, soil type does not change with depth.
+Also rock outcrops, depth to bedrock and depth to ground water table are single attributes that apply to an entire profile.

 ### Soil properties of interest for global soil mapping